code0monkey1/clean-architecture-typescript-learn/README.md

           npm install --save-dev ts-jest
          ```

-      1. Now in the we need to add support for typescript files in test , in the `jest.config.js` file .
+      1. Now in the we need to add support for typescript files in test , in the `jest.config.js` file , and also add `/* eslint-disable */` to the top of the file.

           ```json
              //jest.config.js

+            /* eslint-disable */

               //this will come at the top of the file outside the `module.exports` function

              const { defaults: tsjPreset } = require('ts-jest/presets')